 The AmazonBasics are Ni-MH rechargeable batteries that can power solar lights, flashlights, digital cameras, and other compatible electronic gadgets for days on a single charge.
 They’re highly versatile and can be ordered in several pack options, depending on your needs and budget.

-The batteries come with a rated capacity of 2000 mAh (milliamp hours), which refers to the amount of current the batteries can deliver in one hour.
-As tested by the Wirecutter team, the actual capacity was 1,862 mAh, which is close to the rated capacity of the batteries.
+The batteries have a rated capacity of 2000 mAh (milliamp hours), which refers to the amount of current the batteries can deliver in one hour.
+As tested by the Wirecutter team, the actual capacity was 1,862 mAh, which is close to the batteries’ rated capacity.
 The test also showed that the batteries (pack of eight) could power a flameless candle for five days and nights.

 You can recharge the AmazonBasics AA batteries 1000 times during their lifespan.
 Since these batteries are recyclable, you can take them to a recycling center after they become unusable.
 Although the batteries have a slow self-discharge rate, their capacity can deplete significantly before reaching the specified 1,000 recharges.